lizmat/raku-all-modules/niner/Inline-Perl5/README.md

 ## Catch exceptions thrown by Perl 6 code in Perl 5

-Perl 6's exceptions (die) are translated to Perl 5 exceptions and can be cought like any other Perl 5 exceptions:
+Perl 6's exceptions (die) are translated to Perl 5 exceptions and can be caught like any other Perl 5 exceptions:

 ```
-    EVAL q:to:PERL5, :lang<perl5>;
+    EVAL q:to:PERL5, :lang<Perl5>;
         use 5.10.0;
         eval {
             v6::run('die("test");');